crawl/crawl/crawl-ref/README.txt

 * The PCRE library for regular expressions, see docs/pcre_license.txt.
 * The Mersenne Twister for random number generation, docs/mt19937.txt.
 * The SQLite library as database engine; it is properly public domain.
+* The SDL and SDL_image libraries under the LGPL 2.1 license: docs/lgpl.txt.

 5. How you can help